zabbix/zabbix/templates/media/topdesk/README.md

 ## In TOPdesk

 1\.
-Create an **application password** according by original instruction https://developers.topdesk.com/tutorial.html#show-collapse-usage-createAppPassword, please.
+Please create an **application password** according to the original instruction https://developers.topdesk.com/tutorial.html#show-collapse-usage-createAppPassword.

 2\.
 Copy the **application password** of your new integration to use it in Zabbix.

 ## In Zabbix

 The configuration consists of a _media type_ in Zabbix, which will invoke the webhook to send alerts to TOPdesk through the TOPdesk Rest API.
-To utilize the media type, we will create a Zabbix user to represent TOPdesk.
-We will then create an alert action to notify the user via this media type whenever there is a problem detected.
+To utilize the media type, create a Zabbix user to represent TOPdesk.
+When configuring alert action, add this user in the _Send to users_ field (in Operation details) - this will tell Zabbix to use TOPdesk webhook when sending notifications from this action.

-## Create Global Macro
+## Create a global macro

 1\.
 Go to the **Administration** tab.